dijasila/GPAW/doc/tutorialsexercises/wavefunctions/wannier90/wannier90_tutorial.rst

 As a first example we generate the maximally localized Wannier functions of GaAs.
 The ground state is calculated and saved with the following script :download:`GaAs.py`.
-Note that symmetry has been swtched off in the calculation, since the interface do not support symmetry reduced `k`-points at the moment.
-This should be trivial to implement though.
 The following script genrates the maximally localized Wannier functions of the occupied bands.

 .. literalinclude:: GaAs_wannier.py